Common Sea Good, my project for our Mother Sea

-First, because we have to find new food resources: for the soon to be 9 billion individuals, our food production needs to increase drastically.
+For the soon to be 9 billion individuals, our food production needs to increase drastically.
 It is easily understandable that broad spare areas and quality water in quantity is the least we will need.
 On the contrary, as desertification and urbanization progresses, available arable lands shrink dramatically.
 Remaining forests and wild lands are either highly coveted or already acquired.
 Fresh water is hit by scarcity or pollution, and most of the coastal seas are not even free for new exploitations anymore.

 So where are there still enough space and water?
-On high seas !
+On High Seas!

 Weather conditions are the first issue encountered when operating any infrastructure on high seas.
 So let us first choose the only ocean not to be prone to cyclones, typhoons or other hurricanes, South Atlantic.
 Besides, it is the poorest ocean both in terms of fisheries and maritime traffic, so we should find an unoccupied and safe place there.